juliuspr/on-hornplaying/content/conceptual/mental-models/sound-production/embouchure/mouthpiece-placement/_index.md

 ---
-title: "\"Two-thirds on the upper lip\": Mouthpiece Placement"
+title: "Mouthpiece Placement"
 ---

+"Two-thirds on the upper lip"